The What: Definition of Content Marketing

 If you’re thinking to yourself, “Everyone,” you are 100% correct!

-Everyone, be it marketer, business owner, or content curator, they should all know how to define content marketing and how to use it for the benefit of their brand!
+Everyone, be it marketer, marketing team member, business owner, or content curator, they should all know how to define content marketing and how to use it for the benefit of their brand!

-In fact, many large, prominent organizations use content marketing — P&G, Microsoft, Cisco Systems, and John Deere are all part of the list.
+In fact, many large, prominent organizations use content marketing for their inbound marketing plan— P&G, Microsoft, Cisco Systems, and John Deere are all part of the list.

 And don’t feel daunted because your company isn’t that size!
-Small businesses and one-person shops find success using content marketing too.
+Small businesses, retailers and one-person shops find success using content marketing too.
 Why?
 Because it works.

-Be sure to use the web-based mediums your target audience is most engaged with.
-This would include places like your company blog and social media sites!
+Be sure to use web-based mediums that align with the demographics and interests of your target audience.
+This would include places like your company blog and social networks!

 Recap: Define Content Marketing